 - In a medium bowl, add in the breadcrumbs, the cinnamon, the baking powder and the pinch of salt – whisk to combine and set aside.

-- Next, add the milk, the sugar, and the oil to a blender, and pulse to combine.
+- Next, add the bananas, the milk, the sugar, and the oil to a blender, and pulse to combine.
 Then, add in the eggs and the vanilla, and pulse a few more times.

 - Pour the liquid mixture over the bowl with the breadcrumbs mixture and gently fold using a silicone spatula until fully incorporated.
 Don't forget to scrape the sides of the bowl, too.